Create an IoT hub using the Azure portal

 The device ID may be visible in the logs collected for customer support and troubleshooting, so make sure to avoid any sensitive information while naming it.

-After the device is created, open the device from the list in the IoT devices pane.
+After the device is created, open the device from the list in the Devices pane.
 Copy the Primary Connection String.
 This connection string is used by device code to communicate with the hub.

 By default, the keys and connection strings are masked as they are sensitive information.
-If you click the eye icon, they are revealed as shown in the image below.
+If you click the eye icon, they are revealed.
 It is not necessary to reveal them to copy them with the copy button.

 The IoT Hub identity registry only stores device identities to enable secure access to the IoT hub.
 It stores device IDs and keys to use as security credentials, and an enabled/disabled flag that you can use to disable access for an individual device.
 If your application needs to store other device-specific metadata, it should use an application-specific store.
 For more information, see IoT Hub developer guide.

 Message Routing for an IoT hub

 Click Message Routing under Messaging to see the Message Routing pane, where you define routes and custom endpoints for the hub.
 Message routing enables you to manage how data is sent from your devices to your endpoints.
 The first step is to add a new route.
 Then you can add an existing endpoint to the route, or create a new one of the types supported, such as blob storage.

 Routes is the first tab on the Message Routing pane.
 To add a new route, click +Add.
 You see the following screen.

 Name your route.
 The route name must be unique within the list of routes for that hub.